vivekbhattacharya01-gif/ClinicMate/README.md

-# 🏥 ClinicMate
+# 🏥 ClinicMate – AI Healthcare Assistant

-> AI-powered Healthcare Assistant built using the TARS AI Agent Platform.
+> AI-powered Healthcare Assistant built using the **TARS AI Agent Platform**.

-> Built as part of the **TARS Implementation Engineer Technical Assessment (July–August 2026).**
+> Independently designed and built as part of the **TARS Implementation Engineer Technical Assessment (July–August 2026).**

 ---